wkembel1563/AI_Connect4_Python/README.md

 # AI_Connect4_Python
-Python implementation of the AI Checkers program for the command line.
+Python implementation of the AI Connect4 program for the command line.